 Get the supplies

-If you’re home a lot or have someone who can check on the dog during the day, you can get a crate.
-These will serve as sort of a barrier between the puppy and your floors.
-You can place its bed and a potty pad (or line the floor with newspapers) in the crate.
+You can get a crate if you’re home a lot or have someone who can check on the dog during daycare.
+These will be a barrier between the puppy and your floors.

-Also, throughout the process, you’ll need a leash, some treats, and cleaning products just in case the pooch has an accident.
+Also, throughout the process, you’ll need a leash, treats, and cleaning products just in case the puppy has an accident.

 Figure out when the puppy has to “go”